Rigidity in Ballet Class

-Sometimes students in ballet classes seem rigid to the outsider.
+Sometimes students in ballet classes seem rigid to outsiders.
 Or as my father once put it "people pay for not moving?"

 Aged six I "experimented" this way on my way to ballet class with my gum ending up all over my hands and jacket.
-Showing up like this, I can't remember who was more afraid of my stern ballet teacher, my mother or I. Yet it may have sown the seed for my teaching today.
+Showing up like this, I can't remember who was more afraid of my stern ballet teacher, my mother, or me.
+Yet it may have sown the seed for my teaching today.

 How to go about this?

-Generally, your abdominal muscles, your core (lower abdominals and pelvic floor) should contract or draw in (more or less gently depending on your level of floppiness/ stiffness) whilst your limbs extend away from your core.
-If you get the balance right, you will be suspended in the middle and your balance feels like many micro movements and not like a static position of tightened muscles and the inability to breathe.
+Generally, your abdominal muscles and your core (lower abdominals and pelvic floor) should contract or draw in (more or less gently depending on your level of floppiness/ stiffness) whilst your limbs extend away from your core.
+If you get the balance right, you will be suspended in the middle and your balance feels like many micro-movements and not like a static position of tightened muscles and the inability to breathe.